-Many of us still have CD players and some may be considering buying a new one, so here’s a guide to getting the most from your machine and your music collection.
-After all, we're still buying a lot of CDs.
+Many of us still have CD players and some may be considering buying a new one, so here’s a guide to getting the most from your player and, consequently, your music collection.
+After all, we're still buying all sorts of music storage media.

-Before we get going, remember that it’s important to look after your discs.
-While not as sensitive as vinyl to surface scratches, the silver disc will give you a better sound if it’s in good condition.
+Before we get kick off, remember it’s important to look after your discs.
+While not as sensitive to surface scratches as vinyl, the silver disc will give you better sound if it’s in good condition.
 If your disc is a little marked, at best you’ll experience a slightly worse sound, at worst it’ll cause your player to skip or refuse to play the music at all.
-So, handle with care and always put the discs back in their casing rather than leaving them loose.
+So handle with care, and always put the disc back in its case rather than leaving it loose.

-If you’re upgrading or changing your player it pays to buy the best one you can afford.
-After all, if maximum information isn't being retrieved from the disc, it's impossible to replace the lost data further down the replay chain.
-Extra money will tend to buy you better build and improved sound quality.
+If you’re upgrading or changing your player, it pays to buy the best you can realistically afford.
+After all, if maximum information isn't being retrieved from the disc it's impossible to replace the lost data further down the replay chain.
+Extra money will usually buy you better build and improved sound quality.

 If you’re buying a new player, consider going for one with digital inputs.
-These will open up use with other digital sources – computers, set-top boxes, DAB radio – and will give you improved performance across all feeds thanks to the (hopefully) higher quality digital-to-analogue circuitry fitted.
+These will open up use with other digital sources – computer, set-top box, DAB radio – and will give you improved performance across all feeds thanks to the (hopefully) higher quality digital-to-analogue circuitry fitted.

-Let’s face it; a dedicated audio source is likely to have more care lavished on its DAC circuitry than anything on that list.
+Let’s face it - dedicated audio source is likely to have more care lavished on its DAC circuitry than anything on that list.

 Give your CD player some solid support

-The first thing is to make sure you install it on a proper support to minimise the amount of vibration it has to cope with.
-Most obviously, that would be in the form of an equipment rack.
-Ideal platforms will be rigid, level and low resonance.
+First things first: make sure you install your player on a proper support to minimise the amount of vibration it has to cope with.
+Optimally, this would be in the form of an equipment rack.
+Ideal platforms will be rigid, level and low-resonance.

-While CD players don't show up vibration effects as obviously as, say, turntables, footfalls and even the sound from your speakers - especially at loud volumes - make the player's data reading mechanism work harder, which can affect the sound.
+While CD players don't show up vibration effects as obviously as, say, turntables, stuff like footfall or even the sound from your speakers - especially at loud volumes - can make the player's data-reading mechanisms work harder, which can affect the sound.

 Not convinced?
 A cheap experiment is to try a partially-inflated bicycle inner tube under the player and listen for any difference.
 Don’t inflate the tube until it’s hard.
 The trick here is to keep it as soft as possible while still lifting the player’s feet off the support surface.